ggcr/py-mapreduce/README.md

 ## Project Structure

-Due to the constraint of only being able to send metadata between the driver and workers, the framework splits input files into N chunks and stores them in an intermediate directory at `files/chunks/`.
+Due to the constraint of only being able to send metadata between the driver and workers, the driver splits input files into N chunks and stores them in an intermediate directory at `files/chunks/`.
 This approach allows for the distribution of work across workers while mantaining the requirement of metadata-only transfer.

 ```
 ├── files